Rubo3/subbot/README.md

 python subbotf.py proj*1/file1* ...
 ```

-Every argument consists of a glob of a project's name (`proj*1`), separated by a slash (`/`), and a glob of the videos and subtitles files you want to merge.
+Every argument consists of a glob of a project's name (e.g. `proj*1`), separated by a slash (`/`), and a glob of the videos and subtitles files you want to merge (e.g. `file1*`).
 The script then matches the files with the pattern you have specified, checks whether they are tracked in their respective project in `projects.yaml`, then generates the appropriate arguments and passes them to `subbot`.
 If an argument does not contain exactly one `/`, it will be not recognised and therefore will be skipped.

 As a nice touch, when `mkvmerge` is running, a `tqdm` progress bar shows the current percentage of the process' completion.